Sixdsn/CppAnalyzer/README.md

 CppAnalyser
 ===========

+CppAnalyzer is a script based on the [MOZ_OVERRIDE](https://github.com/Sixdsn/MOZ_OVERRIDE) tool I developped for Mozilla wich recreates the whole heritage tree for all classes in mozilla-central.

+It can be used on any folder containing C++ Code.

 Parse your CPP class definitions and analyse it

 This CLI Tool is using the CppHeaderParser Module available here: